-YouTube Shorts: Can They Be ‘Wider’ Than Perfect Squares?
+YouTube Shorts: Can They Be ‘Wider’ or 'Narrower' Than Perfect Squares?

-For our next YouTube Shorts test, we wanted to see if we could make one wider than a square.
-So we uploaded a video that was just 10 pixels wider than it was tall, and as we expected, the video didn't appear in our featured Shorts section.
-That's an area YouTube auto-populates, so the results are clear: Our video was not a YouTube Short.
+For our next test, we attempted to make a Short wider than a square.
+So, we uploaded a video that was just 10 pixels wider than it was tall, and as we expected, the video didn't appear in our featured Shorts section.
+That's an area YouTube auto-populates, so the results are clear: Our video was not a Short.

-Now we know the widest YouTube Short you can make is a square video.
-If the video is wider than it is tall, it won't be considered a YouTube Short.
+That means the widest Short you can make is a square video.
+If the video is wider than it is tall, it won't be considered a Short.

 Here’s another rule to follow: Don’t make a video skinnier than what you’d shoot on a smartphone.
-We created a video with a resolution of 360 pixels by 1920 pixels, and while people can view it on YouTube, it didn’t make it to the Shorts shelf.
+We created a video with a resolution of 360x1920 pixels, and while people can view it on YouTube, it didn’t make it to the Shorts shelf.

 The most important thing to know?
 Shooting a vertical video with your phone (as intended) is the easiest way to make YouTube Shorts.
 You will automatically use the correct aspect ratio and completely avoid the "technical" stuff.